Preventing Django connection leaks during Celery tasks

 Does CONN_MAX_AGE=0 fix Celery connection leaks?

 0 disables persistent connections entirely.
 It forces a new connection per query.
 This increases latency and DB handshake overhead.
-It does not address the underlying leak pattern.How do I verify connections are actually closing?
+It does not address the underlying leak pattern caused by tasks never calling connection teardown.How do I verify connections are actually closing?